paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-019-administration.md

 <a id="section-1002"></a>
 ## § 1002.
-Additional training or duty without pay: Reserves and members of National Guard
+Additional training or duty without pay: Reserves; members of the National Guard; members of the Space Force
-**(a)** A member of the National Guard, or of a reserve component of a uniformed service, may, with his consent, be given additional training or other duty as provided by law, without pay, as may be authorized by the Secretary concerned.
+**(a)** A member of a reserve component of a uniformed service, or of the Space Force may, with the consent of the member, be given additional training or other duty as provided by law, without pay, as may be authorized by the Secretary concerned.

 **(b)**